 - Identify yourself by your real name.
 Be mindful of your language, and avoid including personal information, such as phone numbers or addresses, in discussion forums.
-All online communications should be transmitted with the intent to inform, inspire, etc. and not to offend or breach personal privacy. - Use humor, joking, or sarcasm with caution.
+All communications should be transmitted with the intent to inform, inspire, etc. and not to offend or breach personal privacy. - Use humor, joking, or sarcasm with caution.
 We often rely on non-verbal cues such as facial expressions to communicate joking or sarcasm, but these cues are not always clear in an online environment.
-These cues can be simulated with emoticons to reduce misunderstandings. - Be Professional, Clear and Respectful.
+These cues can be simulated with emoticons to reduce misunderstandings.

+• Be Professional, Clear and Respectful.
 Clear and effective writing translates to clear and effective communication.
-Writing the way, you would speak is a good rule of thumb, use a positive tone and adhere to the same rules you would follow in face- to-face communications. - Remember This Course is Online.
-Your instructor and fellow students may be located around the world or have very different schedules than you do.
-You may not always receive an immediate response.
+Writing the way, you would speak is a good rule of thumb, use a positive tone and adhere to the same rules you would follow in face- to-face communications.